SigmaHQ/Detection-Rule-License/README.md

 This location will not change and can be used in order to link to the license text.

+## License SPDX

+- `DRL-1.1` is the [official tag at SPDX](https://spdx.org/licenses/DRL-1.1.html) to SPDX short identifier to label content under DRL.

 ## Characteristics

 | Characteristic               | Value       |